dwbeziek/polarboard/security.md

 - Basic identity information, such as your name and your affiliation or company.
 - Detailed steps to reproduce the vulnerability (log errors, screenshots are all helpful to us).
-- Description of the effects of the vulnerability on Thingsboard.
+- Description of the effects of the vulnerability on Cryolytix.